Schott Pharma prices IPO at 27 euros per share

+Recasts lede, adds details from statement in paragraphs 2-4, background in paragraphs 5-7

-Sept 27 (Reuters) - German medical vials manufacturer Schott Pharma 1SXP.Fsaid on Wednesday the final price for its initial public offering (IPO) will be 27 euros per share on the Frankfurt stock exchange.
+Sept 27 (Reuters) - German medical vials manufacturer Schott Pharma 1SXP.F on Wednesday priced its initial public offering (IPO) at 27 euros per share, giving it a potential valuation of up to 4.1 billion euros ($4.31 billion).

-The first day of trading is scheduled for Sept.
-28, 2023, Schott Pharma added.
+The company, which is set to debut on the Frankfurt stock exchange on Thursday morning, will see the parent company Schott AG offering a 23% stake in the IPO of its medical vials division while retaining the remaining 77% stake as a long-term shareholder.

+Cornerstone investor Qatar Holding LLC, a subsidiary of sovereign wealth fund Qatar Investment Authority, has agreed to buy up to 200 million euros worth of shares sold in the offering, which would account for nearly 4.9% holding in Schott Pharma.

 (Reporting by Rishabh Jaiswal in Bengaluru; Editing by Shweta Agarwal)